2021–22 South Pacific cyclone season: Storm names

+Retirement

+After the season, the name Cody was retired due to the damages it caused, and was replaced with Carol.

 Season effects

 This table lists all the storms that developed in the South Pacific to the east of longitude 160°E during the 2021–22 season.
 It includes their intensity on the Australian tropical cyclone intensity scale, duration, name, landfalls, deaths, and damages.
 All data is taken from RSMC Nadi and/or TCWC Wellington, and all of the damage figures are in 2021 or 2022 USD.